konveyor/enhancements/enhancements/common/krm-function-manager.md

 ## Motivation

 Currently, when creating an application that utilizes KRM functions, there is no standardized way to manage the versioning these functions.
-While it is possible to manage the images of the functions manually, it is incredibly un-ergonomic to do so.
+While it is possible to manage the versioning of the functions manually, it is incredibly un-ergonomic to do so.
 The simplest solution to avoid managing versions is to use the `latest` tag when developing the application.
 Unfortunately, this produces three major undesirable effects:

 1. **Lack of reproducibility**: A developer using `latest` might start out with `v1` on their system.
 However, when they go to deploy on a different system, `latest` might pull a higher version with breaking changes.
 1. **Security vulnerabilities**: Many enterprise solutions will simply not tolerate blindly updating to the latest version of a technology before it is proven.